 Drunk driving is commonly called DUI in Georgia; in other states it is known as DWI, or Driving While Intoxicated.
 In other states it's called OWI, or Operating While Intoxicated.

 In Georgia, it is a crime to operate a motor vehicle while under the influence of an alcoholic beverage if it makes you a less safe driver, or with a blood-alcohol content (BAC) of .08 or above, or with any amount of any controlled substance in the blood or urine.

 The law provides that it is always illegal to drive while your BAC is above is .08 or above.
 This is commonly thought to mean two drinks or so, but BAC can vary widely and depends on a person's sex, height, weight and many other factors.
 A person under 21 years of age may face DUI charges if they have a blood-alcohol content of .02 or more.

 But you can also be charged if your BAC is below .08, if the police say you were a less safe driver because you were drinking.
 For instance, even if your test result returns a .07 BAC, the police officer can still say you were slurring your words, seemed disoriented and did poorly on the field sobriety tests, which may be evidence against you.

 The law is particularly hard on those charged with DUI and drugs.
 If a test shows any drugs in your system, you may face DUI charges, despite the fact that some substances stay in a person's system for weeks, long after any effect can be felt.

-Can I still fight my DUI charge even if I've failed a field sobriety test?
+Question: Can I still fight my DUI charge even if I've failed a field sobriety test?